Vaccaro's Desserts

 but never to replace them.

-The illustration above was done from a picture of us
+The illustration above was done from a picture of he and I

 taken in April 1981, on the day we opened